dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   The biggest change from my last project to this one is the utilization of CloudFormation.
 This was probably the most suggested implementation from the previous project.
 I have to say, it was definitly a great idea, being able to spin up and spin down the entire infrastructure in a matter of minutes was amazing and saved me a ton of cost.
 When I was done working on the project for the day I could spin down the infrastructure and not have to worry about getting it to work the next time I wanted to work on it.

--   Another big change from the last project is the architecture diagram, the previous diagram was cluttered and could be difficult to follow.
-I tried my best to address those issues with a better looking diagram utilizing space for the subnets and VPC allowed me to space things out a bit more and in turn made the diagram much easier to follow.
+-   Another big change from the last project is the architecture diagram.
+The previous diagram was cluttered and could be difficult to follow.
+I tried my best to address those issues with a better looking diagram, utilizing space for the subnets and VPC allowed me to space things out a bit more and in turn made the diagram much easier to follow.

 -   The biggest issue I faced during this project was getting the data from the SQS Queue.
 I thought that the data for the messages was in the location of event['Messages'][0]['body'] at first, but it is actually in event['Records'][0]['body'].
 The most confusing thing about this is if you print out the format of the message in your code editor the data will be in event['Messages'][0]['body'], but it is actually in event['Records'][0]['body'].
 This is also buried within the SQS documentation which was kind of frustrating.

--   I feel as if this project was less work because of the utilization of CloudFormation, it just made development so much easier.
+-   I feel as if this project was less work because of the utilization of CloudFormation.
+It just made development so much easier.

 -   I implemented unit tests again, but this time I did not write unit tests to check the connections.
 That was some more feedback which I had received.

--   I still utilized Amazon QuickSight for the Dashboard this time, I did want to go the Tableau route but I have not worked with JDBC drivers before and that is what I needed in order to connect Tableau to S3, so that is something on my to-do list.
+-   I still utilized Amazon QuickSight for the Dashboard this time.
+I did want to go the Tableau route but I have not worked with JDBC drivers before and that is what I needed in order to connect Tableau to S3.
+That is something on my to-do list.
 I did not use Athena because that service is quite frustrating to use and I was not trying to use SQL to query the dataset.

--   Another thing which I changed from the last project was instead of sending all messages to my Slack Channel about data transformations and data pulls, I instead only sent messages to the channel if there were errors.
+-   Another suggestion from my last project was to only send error messages to the slack channel instead of sending all messages about data transformations and data pulls.

 -   All in all it was another fun project and I learned a lot.
-I already have the next project planned out, it will consist of all the technologies which have been utilized in this project and my last one.
-Plus some more which were suggestions from the last project.
+I already have the next project planned out.
+It will consist of all the technologies which have been utilized in this project and my last one.
+There will also be some suggestions from the last project which I did not implement in this one.